 Columbia River Field School

 The Columbia River Field School is an extraordinary learning experience for youth ages 15-18.
 Over 15 days, you can paddle the Columbia River, sleep under starry skies, have fun, make friends, engage in the stories of this river, and learn about yourself along the way as you take in a summer experience unlike any other.
-In partnership with School District 8, students from across the Columbia Basin can earn four credits for successful completion of this program!
+Thanks to School District 8, students from across the Columbia Basin can earn four credits upon successful completion of the program.

 From beginner paddlers to experienced canoeists, all students are taught valuable skills to safely explore BC’s waterways.
 Participants gain certifications from the Recreational Canoe Association of BC and learn from a diverse set of experts including: Indigenous leaders and knowledge keepers, scientists and writers, to life-long Basin residents and government officials.
 The Field School is an opportunity to meet other young people from all over the Basin who are passionate about our wild places and conservation on and off the water.